• Skip to primary navigation

 Unlike some of the other CCW guns currently being sold, the 709 SLIM is large enough to be easily used.
 Although thin, the grip is still large enough to get most of your hand on it (the pinky tends to hang off of the bottom) and the controls are easily reached and manipulated.

 The Taurus 709 SLIM is pretty slick on the outside and doesn’t have a lot of sharp edges or angles to catch on clothing or flesh when carried and drawn from concealment.
-The inside of the slide has a number of sharp edges, but none that are going to cut you when cleaning it.
+The inside of the slide has a number of sharp edges suggesting a less-refined machining process.
+None will cut you when cleaning it.

 As far as cleaning goes, this pistol field strips just like a Glock pistol.
 Push down on the bar running through the frame and under the ejection port to remove the slide, barrel and recoil spring assembly.

-As I mentioned above, the Taurus 709 magazine hold seven rounds.
-The mag is flush fitting, and it drops free without any problems.
+As I mentioned above, the Taurus 709 magazine holds seven rounds.
+The mag is flush-fitting, and it drops free without any problems.
 Since the frame is relatively short, many people will probably experience the dominant hand’s pinky curling under the gun rather than providing any real grip on the gun.
-It would be nice to have an extended Taurus 709 SLIM magazine that added a round or two, and gave that pinky a little purchase on the gun.
+It would be nice to have an extended Taurus 709 SLIM magazine that added a round or two and gave that pinky a little purchase on the gun.
 Unfortunately, no one makes such a thing right now.

-The 709 has two safety mechanisms to satisfy the nanny stat folks.
+The 709 has two safety mechanisms to satisfy the nanny state folks.
 The first is a loaded chamber indicator on top of the gun.
-When a round is chambered, a small piece of metel levers up from the slide.
+When a round is chambered, a small piece of metal levers up from the slide.
 While I never had any issues with it, I am always worried about something protruding from my pistol that doesn’t need to be there.

 Overall, I really liked this pistol before I headed out to the range.
 But once there…